bin3xish477/pythonforcybersecurity/README.md

 # Importing Modules

-# re, socket, and request Modules
+# The re, socket, and request Module
-The re module is used for compiling and providing regular expression searching within your program.
-Th

 ### re
 The re module is used for compiling and providing regular expression searching within your program.
 Regular expressions are a sequence of characters that define a specific search pattern.
-For an excellent regular expression cheat sheet, follow this [link](https://devhints.io/regexp).Let's look at some regular expressions that you will most likely use in cybersecurity:
+For an excellent regular expression cheat sheet, follow this [link](https://devhints.io/regexp).
+Let's look at some regular expressions that you will most likely use in cybersecurity:
 ```python
 import re